jscodeguy/capstone/README.md

 # capstone

 ---
+Your goal as the hero is to beat up on the big bad boss.
+Using your mastery of combat and magic you'll strive to survive several waves of nasties and beat up on the boss
 ## User story

 - User should be able to have full use of movement and attack functionality